Skip to content

 But, what if you don’t have access to any of this, or don’t want to?
 The answer: the internet.

 Nowadays, there’s an electronic equivalent to meeting up with someone to play the Pokémon Trading Card Game, and it’s an official Pokémon product, too: the Pokémon Trading Card Game Online (usually referred to as the Pokémon TCGO).
 This game, which is a downloadable desktop and mobile app, is an immensely popular and extremely practical way to play the Pokémon TCG.
 Featuring a more narrative-based game where you can face virtual opponents, as well as face-to-face combat with real opponents, its almost no different to really playing in front of someone.
-What’s more, if you’re already collecting the cards, you’ll notice that almost every Pokémon card product comes with a TCGO code card.
+What’s more, if you’re already collecting the cards, you’ll notice that almost every Pokémon card product comes with a Pokemon TCG Live Code.
 Using these will allow you to redeem cards in the game, so the long and short of it is, if you are playing the game with real cards, it’s not a sizable investment to play it online, either.
 The game also comes with a tutorial that walks you through the game step-by-step, and will remind you of the rules as you play, so it’s a great way to learn how to play as well.

 Though a little obscure, there’s also Pokémon fan sites where players video call one another (through Skype or other, similar mediums) and play with their actual cards.
 This removes the virtual wall that separates them more, and can help connect fans who’ve met each other online and become friends.